-Mooc Netiquette is the social code of open online classes.
-So, the culture of big group learning online.
-Accordingly, more than just taking an online class.
+Mooc netiquette is the culture of open online classes.
+Hence, big group learning tips.
+Accordingly, more than just a grade.
+Given, experience takes time.

 As a result, large classes are friendly.
 Then, a semi-structured culture of self discipline.
-It follows, students must be accustomed to self learning.
+It follows, students get accustomed to self learning.

 Thus, guidance of peers is central.
 Also, format is gaining acceptance at accredited institutions.

 Here, a quick read of the top five tips.
 Definitions and vocabulary for background.
 After, read mooc netiquette rules posts for a better understanding.

 From lectures and material.

 Accept contact requests from students.